MeTP/Calculator/README.md

 ```

 ## Installation
  For install use makefile.
+Type make, then make install

- type make
+ For uninstall type make uninstall

+ App name = calculator

 ## Author